jack-bradshaw/Avatar/README.md

 Found element field3
 ```

-### Get all elements with a particular ID
+### IdBasedElementSupplier
-The ElementUtil class can be used to get all elements in a source file which have a particular ID, where the IDs are defined using the `@ElementId` annotation.
-This annotation can be applied to any source element and uses Strings for IDs.

-If the source is defined in `src/main/java/com/matthewtamlin/example/MyClass.java` as:
+Use the IdBasedElementSupplier class to get all elements in a file which have a particular ID.
+Element IDs are defined by adding `ElementId` annotations to the source code.
+For example, if the source is defined in `src/main/java/com/matthewtamlin/example/MyClass.java` as:
 ```java
 public class MyClass {
     @ElementId("Cat")